mcadac/ansible/README.md

 1. How to indicate to Ansible that execute process in your host?

     - In the inventory file set the next values:
       **localhost ansible_connection=local**

+2. Connection plugin to connect a windows server

+    - In the inventory file set the next values:
+      **server ansible_connection=winrm**

 ### References